NeuralMMO/neuralmmo.github.io/rst/game_wiki.rst

 **Move 1 tile in any available direction**

-- Agents cannot move off of the game space, or toward obstacle tiles like water and stone.
+- Agents cannot move off of the game map or into obstacle tiles like water and stone.
 - As the game progresses, the action space becomes constrained as a fog encircles the board.
 Agents take increasing damage in tiles covered in fog, and all gradually move towards the center of the game space.

 **Attack an Agent - either NPC or from another team**